shyheimbatts/osticket-prereqs/README.md

 <p>
+Task 3

-**Task 3** - Click Microsoft Edge to open up the web browser inside of the VM(osTicket).
+            Step 1- Click Microsoft Edge to open up the web browser inside of the VM(osTicket).
-            **Step 1** From here, Copy and Paste this URL→ osTicket-Installation-Files.zip to download the installation files and unzip them onto the desktop.
+            Step 2 - Copy and Paste this link→ osTicket-Installation-Files.zip into the brower and click (GO/ENTER) to search.
+            Step 3-  Once the installation file comes up in the browser select "Download Anyway" and unzip it onto the desktop.
 </p>